bhartl/bio-feedback/README.md

 Alternatively, the `data` folder can be shared via a peer-to-peer [Syncthing](https://syncthing.net/) client.

-s*[Note: Surely, there is room for improvement how to share our data.
+*[Note: Surely, there is room for improvement how to share our data.
 I'm happy for suggestions (e.g. an automized way how to download the data from the Dropbox or a separate git-repository).]*

 ## Documentation `/doc`

 Documentation about third-party hardware and software-packages (user-manuals and data-sheets) can be found in the `/doc` folder.

-## Setup
+## Installation and Setup

 ### Create virtual environment (venv)
 First, make sure Anaconda is installed.
 Then create a new virtual environment (venv):